slnsw/dxlab-newselfwales/README.md

 ## Cronjob

 This runs a server that hits GraphQL, receives the NewSelfWales feed, and sends it back as a mutation every 20 seconds.
 The mutation updates all clients that are subscribed to the subscription query.
 In our case, the ImageFeedContainer component will receive new images every 20 seconds.
-This means that don't have to poll the server.
+This means that they don't have to poll the server.

 ```
 # Run the server.
 Make sure GraphQL is running and .env is set up.
 $ cd cronjob
 $ npm start
 ```

+TODO: Add info about deployments and scaling

 ## Scraper